shime/route/README.md

 > Simple client-side router

-The Riot Router is the minimal router implementation with such technologies:
+The Riot Router is the minimal router implementation with the following technologies:

 - pushState and history API
 - multiple routing groups
 - replacable parser
 - compatible with IE9 and higher

-It started as a part of Riot.js, but now it becomes an independent library.
+It started as a part of Riot.js, but it's an independent library now.
 It works with or without Riot.js.

 ## Table of Contents